Hetta Area Trails

 - There are two starting points for hiking and ski trails on the north side of Hetta.
 They are Fell Lapland Visitor Centre and behind the Enontekiö centre school buildings.

 - Visitors heading towards Pallas-Yllästunturi National Park must first cross Lake Ounasjärvi.
 Private tourist services provide boat trips across the lake.
-You should ask for the exact location of the boat stage directly from the entrepreneur.
+You should ask the service provider for the exact location of the boat stage.

 - Starting points for the cross-country skiing trails which enter the National Park are behind the municipality offices at the fishing harbour and at Paavontalo House at the east end of the village of Hetta.

-- The Jyppyrä Trail, 1.6 km, starts from the yard of Fell Lapland Nature Centre and goes to the lookout point located at the top of Jyppyrävaara Hill.
+- The Jyppyrä Trail, 1.6 km, starts from the outside of Fell Lapland Visitor Centre and goes to the lookout point located on the top of Jyppyrävaara Hill.
 The trail has been marked with red-painted sun symbols.
 The stairs along the trail have been removed.
 The information boards along the trail tell you about the area's history: the customs of the Midsummer celebration and the seida rocks.
-The Jyppyrä Trail belongs to the trail network of the Hetta Area.
+The Jyppyrä Trail belongs to the trail network of the Hetta Area (pdf, julkaisut.metsa.fi).

 - Peurapolku Trail, 2 km, features wild reindeer hunting.
-The trail has its starting point at Fell Lapland Nature Centre.
-The trail leads along level easy to cross terrain on the south side of Jyppyrä Hill.
+The trail has its starting point at Fell Lapland Visitor Centre.
+The trail leads across easy terrain on the south side of Jyppyrä Hill.
 The following trails go via the Peurapolku Trail: Kuntopolku Trail and the Palosenjärvi and Pahtajärvi Trails.
 There are several old hole traps, game running fences and boards with information on hunting along the trail.
-The trail is marked with poles that have hoof prints.
+The trail is marked with poles with hoof prints on them.